Cindy Williams (EastEnders)

 Cindy Williams is a fictional character from the BBC soap opera EastEnders, that has been played by four actresses since being introduced in 1998.
 She makes her debut in episode 1692, originally broadcast on 9 November 1998.
 Cindy is brought up by her maternal grandmother and aunt off-screen after her mother, Cindy Beale (Michelle Collins), had supposedly died off-screen in prison during childbirth.
-In 2023, Cindy was revealed to be alive, confirming that she had not died during childbirth and had gone into a witness protection programme.
-The characters most prominent storylines see her learn of (and subsequently come to terms with) the murder of her half-sister Lucy (see Who Killed Lucy Beale?), enter a relationship with Liam Butcher (James Forde), and struggle as a teenage mother to daughter Beth Williams.
+In 2023, Cindy Sr was revealed to be alive, confirming that she had not died during childbirth and had gone into a witness protection programme.
+The character's most prominent storylines see her learn of (and subsequently come to terms with) the murder of her half-sister Lucy (see Who Killed Lucy Beale?), enter a relationship with Liam Butcher (James Forde), and struggle as a teenage mother to daughter Beth Williams.
 Cindy made an unannounced departure on 17 August 2015.

 Ella Wortley and Cydney Parker both portrayed the role from 1998 to 1999, followed by Eva Sayer in a brief appearance in 2007.
 On 18 July 2013, it was announced that Cindy would return to the series as a regular character, with Mimi Keene taking over the role.
 Cindy leaves her home in Devon to join her half-siblings Peter (Ben Hardy) and Lucy Beale (Hetti Bywater) in Walford.